Isshub-io/isshub/README.rst

 core
 ''''

-The `core` context will hold the "core" domaines, around repositories, issues, code requests...
+The `core` context will hold the "core" domain, around repositories, issues, code requests...

 Its entities are:

 Repository
     Repositories are the central entity of the whole isshub project.
 Everything is tied to them, at one level or another.
+Namespace
+    A namespace is a place where repositories or other namespaces are stored.

 Fetching
 ========